yinghuanchen/JobieWalkie/README.md

 Currently, the app provides the latest job postings on LinkedIn, narrowed down to software engineering positions that require tools and technologies such as Ruby, Rails, JavaScript, React, Express.js, Node.js, HTML/CSS, PostgresSQL, and MongoDB (these are the tools and technologies App Academy students know upon graduation).

 ## Features
+1. User Authentication, BCrypt Hashing
-1. Job Listings
+2. Job Listings
-2. Debriefs
+3. Debriefs
-3. Search (by company)
+4. Search (by company)
-4. Profile
+5. Profile

 ## How to use (for job seekers)
 - The Job Listings page is the primary source for the most recent job listings, on LinkedIn, and related to the skillset taught in App Academy's program.
 The page is to provide a clean quick look of listings with only a link to the actual listing and a favorite feature.
 The link to the listing is where you'd go and apply.
 The "favorite" feature allows a user to save a job listing to their profile for later viewing--listings can be favorited and unfavorited.